Sandwich Generation and Bathroom Safety

 - Start with the floor.
 Install a floor with texturized tiles or choose small tiles and lots of grout for traction.
 And when you’re choosing tiles, check your selection’s rating for use on floors and wet areas.

-- Install a walk-in shower in place of, or in addition to the bathtub.
+- Install a walk-in shower in or in addition to the bathtub.
 Stepping over a 15-to-20-inch bathtub wall will get harder as the years go by.
 In your new walk-in shower, you can add glass doors to control the water or just use a good shower curtain.
 You can design it with no threshold or a thin divider known as a “lean curb.”
 If you choose a thin or no divider, you’ll need to use waterproof underlayment in a larger area of the floor.

 - Add a bench seat and nearby, handy in-wall storage niches that provide easy access to soap, washcloths, and bath products.
 Choose a wall-mounted handheld shower head that turns off at the spray end.
 And make sure your water heater is set at 120 degrees or less to avoid scalding.
 If possible, avoid temporary, portable bath chairs which can be cumbersome to work around and appear institutional.